GHeinzelmann/GHOAT.py/README.md

 ## Equilibration

 The equilibration step starts from the guest-host initial complex structure, gradually releasing restraints applied on the guest relative to the host, and then performing a final simulation with an unrestrained guest.
-The necessary bonded parameters for the guest are also generated in this stage, using the General Amber Force Field versions 1 or 2 (GAFF or GAFF2) [8].
+The necessary Lennard-Jones (LJ) and bonded parameters are also generated in this stage, using the General Amber Force Field versions 1 or 2 (GAFF or GAFF2) [7].
 To run this step, inside the ./GHOAT/ folder type:

 python GHOAT.py -i input.in -s equil